boldbi/iframe-token-based-authorization-sample/DashboardEmbedding/README.md

-# Embed Dashboards with SSO using Token
+# Embed Dashboard with SSO using Token

-This sample demonstrates the embedding the dashboard with iFrame based Single Sign-on(SSO) using token based authentication.
+This sample demonstrates the embedding the dashboard with iFrame based Single Sign-On(SSO) using token based authentication.

 ## Dashboard view